Introduction of Ledger Posting in Accounting

 Meaning of Ledger

-Accounting is a process of recording financial transactions of the business.
-The objective of the organisation is to get useful information relating to business from the recorded entries. for example, details of total sales during the financial year, details of purchase, types and amount of expenses, types & amount of income, total liabilities & assets, profit & loss suffered etc.
+Accounting is a process of recording the financial transactions of the business.
+The objective of the organization is to get useful information relating to business from the recorded entries. for example, in the ledger posting accounting, we can find details of total sales during the financial year, details of purchases, types and amounts of expenses, types & amounts of income, total liabilities & assets, profit & loss suffered, etc.

 In view of the above information, separate accounts are prepared for the specific information from the accounting entries.
 The different types of accounts are prepared in a separate book, which is known as a Ledger Book.

 From journal books, a process of recording as per the rules of accounting, either on the debit or credit side of an affected account is known as posting.

 The purpose of accounting is not only limited to recording monetary receipts and payments.
 On the basis of the summary of accounts, proper decisions regarding the business policy can be taken.
 Necessary and useful information to an organization as wells as different summaries can be easily and quickly obtained from the ledger.
 Thus the fulfillment of the main objects of accounting is possible with the help of the ledger only.
 Therefore ledger is known as the King of Books.

 Ledger posting in accounting becomes useful to get the following information

 It gives information about how much capital is employed in the business.

 Different types of assets are purchased in the business.
 It gives information about the number of different assets at the end of the year.

 It gives information about how much is the amount of receivable & payables at the end of the year in a business.